skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **cpreks_grad_tol** *(double)* - Default: *1E-8*

-  This argument determines the tolerance used in the conjugate-gradient based algorithm for solving the CP-REKS equations.
+  This parameter determines the tolerance used in the conjugate-gradient based algorithm for solving the CP-REKS equations.
   This is not used when **cpreks_grad_alg** is *'direct'*.

 \

 - **save_memory** *(boolean)* - Default: *False*

-  This argument controls whether to save memory used in CP-REKS equations in cache or not.
+  This parameter controls whether to save memory used in the CP-REKS equations in cache or not.
-  If **save_memory** sets to *True*, some variables which needs large memory allocation are save in the memory.
+  If **save_memory** sets to *True*, some variables which needs large memory allocation are saved in the memory.
-  In general, this becomes faster option.
-If **save_memory** sets to *False*, do not save in cache.
+  In general, this becomes a faster option.
+If **save_memory** sets to *False*, not saved in the cache.
   This option is recommended for large systems.

 \

 - **embedding** *(string)* - Default: *None*

-  This argument specifies the charge-charge embedding option used in QM/MM method.
+  This parameter specifies the charge-charge embedding option used in the QM/MM method.
   It is recommended option for the environments showing high polarity.
   The **embedding** of the QM object must be same with the **embedding** defined in the MM object.
-  If this argument is *None*, the charge-charge embedding is not included in QM/MM calculation.
+  If this parameter is *None*, the charge-charge embedding is not included in the QM/MM calculation.

   + *'mechanical'*: Uses a mechanical charge-charge embedding option.
     The interactions are treated as the energies between MM point charges.